-My general beliefs are trinitarian, pragmatic, efficient, and polite.
-Anything that’s important theologically begins with prayer.
+As with other Episcopalians, my faith is trinitarian, pragmatic, efficient, and polite.
+Theology starts with prayer and people.
 The world is driven and maintained by rituals and liturgy, some of which need to be rethought.

 I drink Oban, Nolets, and smoke the occasional Churchill.